codefellows/seattle-code-201d108/class-02/git-and-github-basics-guide.md

 A cloud service where you can 'store' your versions online.

-## How to save versions on your computer:
+## How to save versions on your computer

  1. Make or move into the directory you want to 'save'.
  1. Initialize Git - in the terminal.